 [Questions 14-17 were asked of all persons born in 1971 or before]

 14. Type of activity last week

 What did the person do last week?
 Cash work or other work.

 If no work, what was the reason?
 Looking for work, not looking, housewife, student, pensioner, too old, disabled, etc.

 NIU (not in universe)

 Warning: these figures indicate the number of cases found in the data file.
 They cannot be interpreted as summary statistics of the population of interest.

-This variable indicates the employment status (private employee, government employee or other type of employee) of the person who worked the week before the Census.
+This variable indicates the type of activity the person was doing the week before the Census.